-Formerly the worst collegiate golfer in America, Andrew co-edits Mangoprism, and has covered culture, criminal justice, tech and labor for various publications around the United States.
-He is ostensibly a freelance journalist in New York.
+Formerly the worst collegiate golfer in America, Andrew co-edits Mangoprism, and has reported on culture, criminal justice, tech and labor for various publications around the United States.
 You can reach him at aonschwartz [at] gmail.com

 Hunger Strike at Washington State Penitentiary | Whitman Wire | 5/03/2018 | What does it actually mean for inmates to protest prison policy with a hunger strike?

 Whitman in China | Walla Walla Union-Bulletin: Lifestyles Magazine | Profile of Whitman College program that sends recent graduates to teach English in China.
 Reported from both Xi’an and Walla Walla, the piece explores the ambivalent, purgatorial nature of the expat life in China.
 It was published in Lifestyles, the Union-Bulletin’s monthly magazine.